- See a healthcare provider on your schedule.

 - Patients must be permanent Texas residents.

-- Caregivers and parents/legal guardians will be required to show proof of identification to the dispensing organization.
+- Caregivers and parents or legal guardians will be required to show proof of identification to the dispensing organization.

 Here’s how the caregiver process works:

-- Provide full name and last 5 digits of social security number to the physician.
+- Provide the physician with the full name and last 5 digits of the social security number.

 - The physician will enter this information alongside the patient’s while registering them with CURT.